Piterden/vue-crossword/README.md

 - [ ] Search in clues of suggested words.
 - [ ] Add taxonomy for clues.
 - [ ] Automatic generation of full filled crossword.
-- [ ] Add analyzer and smart corrector for generated grids (to control words length).
 - [ ] Improve the logic of API queries.
 - [ ] Make a print version.
 - [ ] Fix mobile version.